Ukraine accuses Russia of violating its own truce over 700 times as Kyiv ratifies US minerals deal

-KYIV, Ukraine — (AP) — Russia and Ukraine both reported attacks on their forces on the first day of a 72-hour ceasefire called by President Vladimir Putin.
+KYIV, Ukraine — (AP) — Russia and Ukraine both reported attacks on their forces Thursday on the first day of a 72-hour ceasefire called by Russian President Vladimir Putin, and Ukrainian lawmakers unanimously approved a landmark minerals deal with the U.S.

 Ukrainian Foreign Minister Andrii Sybiha accused Russia of violating its own ceasefire 734 times between midnight and midday Thursday.
 He called the ceasefire a “farce” on the social media platform X.

+The unilateral ceasefire coincides with Russia’s biggest secular holiday, the 80th anniversary of victory over Nazi Germany.
+Kyiv has pressed for a longer-term ceasefire.

+Meanwhile at the Kremlin, Putin welcomed Chinese President Xi Jinping, whom Putin earlier described as Russia’s “main guest” at Friday’s Victory Day festivities.
+Xi arrived Wednesday for a four-day visit.

-His comments came as Ukraine's parliament unanimously approved a landmark minerals deal with the U.S. Ratification is a key step in setting in motion a deal which will allow Washington access to Ukraine's largely untapped minerals, deepen strategic ties and create a joint investment fund with the U.S. for the reconstruction of Ukraine.
+The Ukrainian parliament's ratification of the minerals deal marked a key step in setting in motion a deal that will allow Washington access to Ukraine's largely untapped minerals, deepen strategic ties and create a joint investment fund with the U.S. for the reconstruction of Ukraine.

-“This document is not merely a legal construct, it is the foundation of a new model of interaction with a key strategic partner,” Ukraine's Economy Minister Yuliia Svyrydenko wrote on X.
+“This document is not merely a legal construct, it is the foundation of a new model of interaction with a key strategic partner,” Ukraine's economics minister, Yuliia Svyrydenko, wrote on X.

+The minerals agreement was approved by all 338 members of parliament, far surpassing the required 226 votes, Ukrainian lawmaker Yaroslav Zheleznyak wrote on his Telegram account.
+No lawmaker abstained.

+Two more technical agreements will have to be developed and signed by both sides, Svyrydenko said.
+Those deals include “a limited partnership agreement and an agreement that essentially determines how the fund will function,” she told reporters ahead of the vote.

+She said the U.S. expects the work on the documents to take “weeks, not months.”

+U.S. President Donald Trump said he planned to talk with Ukrainian President Volodymyr Zelenskyy later Thursday following the ratification.

-Russian bombs struck northeast Ukraine in the opening hours of Moscow's unilateral ceasefire, killing at least one civilian, Ukrainian officials said.
+In the opening hours of Moscow's ceasefire, Russian bombs struck northeast Ukraine, killing at least one civilian, Ukrainian officials said.
 Artillery assaults took place across the 1,000-kilometer (620-mile) front line, although with less intensity than in the previous 24 hours, officials said.

-The ceasefire coincides with Russia’s biggest secular holiday, the 80th anniversary of victory over Nazi Germany.
-Kyiv has pressed for a longer-term ceasefire.

-Putin on Thursday welcomed Chinese President Xi Jinping in the Kremlin.
-Xi, who Putin earlier described as “our main guest” at Friday’s Victory Day festivities, arrived in Russia on Wednesday for a four-day visit.
+“We will not let Putin fool anyone when he does not even keep his own word,” Sybiha said.

-Russian attacks also took place near Chasiv Yar in the Donetsk region on Thursday morning, Oleh Petrasiuk, a spokesman with Ukraine's 24th Mechanised Brigade, told The Associated Press via phone.
+Russian attacks also took place near Chasiv Yar in the Donetsk region, Oleh Petrasiuk, a spokesman with Ukraine's 24th Mechanized Brigade, told The Associated Press by phone.

-Large-scale missile and drone attacks, which have been a near-daily occurrence in Ukraine in recent weeks, were not recorded since 8:30 p.m.
-Wednesday, Ukraine's air force said.
+Large-scale missile and drone attacks, which have been a near-daily occurrence in Ukraine in recent weeks, abated for a short time, with no assaults recorded since 8:30 p.m.
+Wednesday, the Ukrainian air force said.

 In March, the United States proposed a 30-day truce in the war, which Ukraine accepted, but the Kremlin has held out for ceasefire terms more to its liking.

-Russia’s Defense Ministry meanwhile accused Ukrainian forces of attacking its positions and said its forces would continue to “mirror” Ukraine’s actions during the Kremlin’s ceasefire.
+The Russian Defense Ministry accused Ukrainian forces of attacking its positions and said Russian forces would continue to “mirror” Ukraine’s actions during the Kremlin’s ceasefire.

-The regions of Belgorod, Lipetsk, Orenburg, Ryazan and Tambov came under a drone threat alert overnight, but there were no reports of any drones being shot down or intercepted.
-Russia's civil aviation authority Rosaviatsia also briefly imposed restrictions on flights to and from the airport in Nizhny Novgorod.
+The Russian regions of Belgorod, Lipetsk, Orenburg, Ryazan and Tambov came under a drone-threat alert overnight, but there were no reports of any drones being shot down or intercepted.
+Russia's civil aviation authority Rosaviatsia briefly imposed restrictions on flights to and from the airport in Nizhny Novgorod.

-Ukraine's parliament approved the minerals agreement with 338 members voting in favor out of the required 226 votes, Ukrainian lawmaker Yaroslav Zheleznyak wrote on his Telegram account.
-No lawmaker voted against it or abstained.

-With the ratification concluded, two more technical agreements will have to be developed and signed by both sides, said Svyrydenko.
-These include “a limited partnership agreement and an agreement that essentially determines how the fund will function," she told reporters ahead of the vote.

-She said that the U.S. expects the work on the documents to take “weeks, not months.”

-In welcoming Xi, Putin said that "the brotherhood of arms between our peoples, which developed during the harsh war years, is one of the fundamental foundations of modern Russian-Chinese relations of comprehensive partnership and strategic cooperation.”
+In welcoming Xi, Putin said that “the brotherhood of arms between our peoples, which developed during the harsh war years, is one of the fundamental foundations of modern Russian-Chinese relations.”

 He added that Moscow and Beijing were developing ties “for the benefit of the peoples of both countries and not against anyone.”